MadeleenRoestorff/coverage-gist-badge/README.md

 ## Future Work

-scalability
+scalability,
-color gradient based on coverage percentage get request before patch to check if update is needed
+color gradient based on coverage percentage, get request before patch to check if update is needed